MUSIC FROM THE SOLE

 Picture

 Brazilian tap dancer and choreographer Leonardo Sandoval is renowned for blending America’s great tap tradition with Brazil’s rich rhythmic and musical heritage.
-A true dancer-musician, he is one of Dance Magazine’s “25 To Watch” for 2021 and the recipient of a 2022 Vilcek Foundation Prize for Creative Promise in Dance.
+He founded Music From The Sole with composer Gregory Richardson in 2015, and he has been a core member of Dorrance Dance since 2014.
+As a solo dancer and choreographer, he has appeared at the National Folk Festival, Caramoor Jazz Festival, and he recently created a work as part of composer Philip Glass’ 85th birthday celebrations.
+A true dancer-musician, he was one of Dance Magazine’s “25 To Watch”, and is the recipient of a 2022 Vilcek Foundation Prize for Creative Promise, and a 2022 NYSCA/ NYFA Artist Fellow in Choreography.

 Picture